chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Results
 -------

-The following video shows on the left the temperature evolution in the metal, and on the rigth, the phase field evolution.
-We can observe the melt pool, delimited by the black line, deepening and the formation of a cavity at the liquid-gas interface.
-This is often refered as a keyhole or a vapor depression.
+The following video shows on the left the temperature evolution in the metal, and on the right, the phase fraction evolution.
+We observe the melt pool, delimited by the black line, deepening and the formation of the vapor depression at the liquid-gas interface.
+This is often refered as a keyhole.
 It is caused by the recoil pressure, resulting from the fast out of equilibrium evaporation, and the Marangoni effect, driving melt alway from the melt pool center.

 .. raw:: html

     <iframe width="720" height="428" src="https://www.youtube.com/embed/gtIBY9FRyvY?rel=0&vq=hd720" title="Static irradiation of the Ti6Al4V bare plate" frameborder="0" allowfullscreen></iframe>

-We can also observe a air cushion forming at the triple-phase contact line.
-It is assumed to be link to the fact that wetting is not modeled in the simulation.
+We also observe a air cushion forming at the triple-phase contact line.
+We assume it is linked to the fact that wetting is not modeled in the simulation.
 Thus, the implementation of a wetting model corresponds to a future addition in Lethe.

 ----------
 References